SpiritXIV/Origins-Ascended/README.md

 # Origins:
 Kirby:
-Im preety sure you have walked through the wrong mirror, your body is too fragile to survive in this uknown world.
+Im pretty sure you have walked through the wrong mirror, your body is too fragile to survive in this uknown world.
 - Impact: 2

 Powers: